Christianib003/summative_todo_list/README.md

 - To `delete a todo`, click on the trash icon of the corresponding todo.
 - To `clear all todos`, click the "Clear All" button.
 - To `clear completed todos`, click the "Clear Completed" button.

+## Assumptions
+- A docker image should function the same way regardless of the environment, therefore the image hosted on DockerHub should function the same way regardless of the host.

 ## Issues